 PROCAS’s SaaS is audited at least annually against the SOC reporting framework by independent third-party auditors.
 The audit for PROCAS’s SaaS covers controls for data security as applicable to in-scope trust principles.

-A SOC 2 report is available to customers who have signed nondisclosure agreements with PROCAS.
-A SOC 3 report is publicly available here.
+A SOC 2 Type 2 report is available to customers who have signed nondisclosure agreements with PROCAS.
+A SOC 3 Type 2 report is publicly available.